orestesgaolin/navigator_20_example/README.md

 Navigator 2.0 Pages API example and Router example.

+The main point of these examples is to show how to extract basic navigation logic to separate class (e.g. ChangeNotifier).
+I'm using 2 approaches:

+- Pages API
+- Router widget

+Both of them use separate `PageManager` (or `RoutePageManager`) to handle navigation stack.

 ## Pages API

 Navigator's Pages API is a convenient way to declaratively set navigation stack in your Flutter app.
 Take a look at the `main.dart` entry point and please notice custom `PageManager` class that is handling list of pages provided to `Navigator`.